nimakarimipour/WALAWiki/Getting-Started.md

+**NOTE: the guide has only has only been partially migrated to the github wiki -- see [the original](http://wala.sourceforge.net/wiki/index.php/UserGuide:Getting_Started) for any missing links**

 This page steps through the process to download, build, and run a core subset of WALA for standard Java analysis.
 Later we will describe other available components, in addition to this core subset.

 Prerequisites